 Actively monitoring external threats is not a new concept in the business landscape, rather its use cases are available around us for ages.
 In the world of sport, scouts are employed to spot precocious talent as well as monitor their rivals at a deeply technical level.
 A merchant shipping captain has a team not only to keep an eye on the internal instrumentation and numbers but also to keep a 24 x 7 eye on the horizon for danger.
 Risk assessment is deeply engrained in all military leaders.
 Governments have their “eyes and ears” on the ground in countries around the world.

-Despite that, many leading organisations are still caught out by surprise.
+Despite that, many leading organizations are still caught out by surprise.
 They often believe they “know everything there is to know” about their market and competitive landscape.
 A trained MI/CI professional knows this is not possible.
 Markets are dynamic and subject to constant change by external forces.
 An insight analyst cannot hope to enjoy 20/20 foresight.
 Yet the analyst is increasingly expected to create an “early warning” for business leaders to assess opportunities as well as mitigate risk.

 Historically, employees responsible for setting up CI units were trained to consider the 3 Ps of people, process, and platform.
 However, we still witness many strategic errors that would have been easy to predict if random “signals” had been identified.
 Until leadership teams see an early warning radar as an investment rather than a cost – these mistakes will continue.
-It is often after a huge, strategic, and costly error of judgement that an early warning system is created.
+It is often after a huge, strategic, and costly error of judgment that an early warning system is created.
 The analyst becomes a truth-teller.
 The platform a form of insurance.